-Through the provision of Religious Education at Sutton CE (VC) Primary School we aim to:
+Through the provision of Religious Education at Sutton CofE (VC) Primary School we aim to:

-- Develop children's Spiritual, Moral, Social and Cultural (SMSC) understanding, helping them to reason and reflect, ask questions and consider moral issues.
-We also aim to develop SMSC through our collective worship, behaviour expectations and our attitudes in school (see Collective worship and Behaviour policy).
-At Sutton, we aim to explore moral issues that challenge injustice and inequality through curriculum opportunities that will enable children to be strong agents for social change. - Provoke challenging questions about the purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human. - Develop pupils' knowledge and understanding of Christianity, other principle religions, and religious traditions, fostering personal reflection and spiritual development, as well as a greater understanding of our society. - Encourage pupils to explore their own beliefs, (whether they are religious or nonreligious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; and to express their responses.
+- Develop their Spiritual, Moral, Social and Cultural (SMSC) understanding, reasoning and reflecting, questioning and considering moral issues.
+We also aim to develop SMSC through our curriculum worship, behaviour expectations and our attitudes in school (see Collective worship and Behaviour policy).
+At Sutton, we aim to explore moral issues that challenge injustice and inequality through curriculum opportunities that will enable them to be strong agents for social change. - Provoke challenging questions about the purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human.
+It develops pupils' knowledge and understanding of Christianity, other principle religions, and religious traditions that examine these questions, fostering personal reflection and spiritual development, as well as a greater understanding of our society. - Encourage pupils to explore their own beliefs, (whether they are religious or nonreligious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; and to express their responses.
 This also builds resilience to antidemocratic or extremist narratives. - Enable pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society. - Teach pupils to develop respect for others, including people with different faiths and beliefs, and to help challenge prejudice. - Prompt pupils to consider their responsibilities to themselves and to others, and to explore how they might contribute to the communities and to wider society.
-It encourages empathy, generosity and compassion. - Develop a sense of awe and wonder in the world in which they live.
+It encourages empathy, generosity and compassion. - Develop a sense of awe and wonder in the world in which our children live.